Topic 1: Conversations about concepts in texts (IA1)

 Three practical moves for IA1.

-Make the audience visible in your drafting decisions.
-Before you write a sentence, write a one-paragraph profile of the audience: where they read, what they already think, what they fear, what they want, what they are tired of hearing.
+- Before you write a sentence, write a one-paragraph profile of the audience: where they read, what they already think, what they fear, what they want, what they are tired of hearing.
 Every sentence you draft should fit that profile.

-Pick a purpose that is doable in the available words.
-A persuasive piece of around 800 to 1000 words cannot do everything.
-A purpose like "shift the audience from indifference to interest" is doable; a purpose like "convince a hostile audience to change their vote" is usually not.
+- An IA1 of around 1000 to 1500 words cannot do everything.
+A purpose like "shift the audience from indifference to interest in this literary representation" is doable; a purpose like "convince a hostile audience to change their existing critical position" is usually not.
 Choose well.

 Using the frame in analysis

-The frame is also useful when you analyse texts (other people's, in stimulus or in IA2 set work).
+The frame is also useful when you analyse texts (other people's, in stimulus or in set work).
 A short procedure.

-Identify the writer's position.
-Insider or outsider to the subject?
+- Insider or outsider to the subject?
 Named or anonymous?
 Carrying institutional weight or speaking individually?

-Identify the audience.
-Where does the text address its reader?
+- Where does the text address its reader?
 Who is the implied reader, and who is excluded?

-Identify the purpose.
-What does the text want the reader to do, feel or think by the end?
+- What does the text want the reader to do, feel or think by the end?

-Identify the context.
-What moment is the text speaking from and into?
+- What moment is the text speaking from and into?

 A paragraph that names all five and shows them shaping a specific textual choice is the kind of analytical work the dot point asks for.